 Persons at the mediation should have actual authority to settle the dispute.
 Sometimes it is necessary to have the spouses and or significant other decision makers present to assist a party to come to a reasonable decision.
 In mediation, the best settlement more than likely is a resolution that neither party is ecstatic about.
 In mediation, the parties should realize that the best alternative to a negotiated agreement is much better than the worst alternative to a negotiated agreement, e.g. trial and the risk involved.

 However, there are some cases that must be tried and not even mediating Houdini could effect a solution short of trial .
-When the mediation is not successful, Dr. Aikins will work actively with the parties for at reasonable period of time, usually ten days, to try to effect a meeting of the minds.
+When the mediation is not successful, Dr. Aikins will work actively with the parties for a reasonable period of time, usually ten days, to try to effect a meeting of the minds.

 Dr. Aikins believes that all parties should submit a maximum 5 page Mediation Brief (excluding exhibits) .
 Dr. Aikins strongly favors the exchange of mediation Briefs.
 The following brief format is suggested:

 TIMING AND PAGANATION OF SUBMITTED BRIEFS:

 All briefs should be submitted at least ten (10) business days before the scheduled mediation.
-If brief has more than the recommended pages, the additional pages will not be read.
+If brief has more than the recommended pages, the additional pages will likely not be read.
 If a party has exhibits, the pagination limit does not apply to exhibits.
 Also, a party may feel the need to designate certain exhibits as “confidential” and the maximum page number does not apply—providing they are exhibits and not some concoction of evidence/facts presented as exhibits.

 It would be greatly appreciated if when cancelling the party would explain why the mediation is being cancelled.